Get all-day energy with a new exercise routine!

-But where do you start?
-First, there’s no rule to how hard or how long you have to workout.
-Although it is recommended you get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week (or a combination of the two).
-The key to building an exercise and fitness program is to start moving.
+There’s no rule to how hard or how long you have to workout.
+Although the Department of Health and Human Services recommends you get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week (or a combination of the two), a good general goal for everyone is to get in 30 minutes of moderate activity a day.
+But the real key to getting your new exercise routine started and to tapping into all-day energy is simply to get moving.

 Here are a few quick, easy, no-equipment-needed exercises that will help you transition from crashing on the couch at the end of the day to a fitness warrior that has the energy to take on the life you’ve always wanted.